UBC-Solar/Simulation/README.md

     If neither work, you either do not have pip installed or are not in the correct directory.

-- Because of the addition of Geopandas in our dependency list, ensure you also run the command to install all its dependnecies by running
+- Because of the recent usage Geopandas, ensure you also run the command to install all its dependencies by running

   ```bash
   pip install -r requirements.txt